 - Concise and not too long

-If you are interested in learning more about how to market a home care agency using the power of email, reach out to the professionals at corecubed.
-Our experienced staff can design your company email signature, create a nurture campaign that is packed with useful information, provide customized sales training to sharpen your inquiry management and sales processes, and a variety of other services that will help your agency get results.
+If you are interested in learning more about how to market to seniors online using the power of email, reach out to the professionals at corecubed.
+Our experienced staff can design your company email signature, create a nurture campaign that is packed with useful information, provide customized sales training to sharpen your inquiry management and sales processes, and a variety of other services that will help your agency get results from elder care marketing efforts.
 Contact us today at 800.370.6580, x1 to learn more.